vn971/rua/README.md

 ## Limitations

-* The tool does not allow you searching for packages, it only installs once you know the exact name.
-Author of this tool uses the [web page](https://aur.archlinux.org/packages/) to find packages.
 * Smart caching is not implemented yet.
-To avoid outdated builds, RUA wipes all caches in case of possible conflict.
+To avoid outdated builds, RUA wipes caches in case of possible conflict.
-* The tool does not show you outdated packages (those which have updates in AUR).
-Use web site email notifications for now.
-Hopefully I'll implement it over time.
-Pull requests are welcomed.
 * Optional dependencies (optdepends) are not installed.
 They are skipped.
 Check them out manually when you review PKGBUILD.
+* The tool does not show you outdated packages yet (those that have updates in AUR).
+Pull requests are welcomed.
-* Unless you explicitly enable it, builds do not share anything with normal user home (~).
-This may result in rust/maven/whatever packages being re-downloaded each build.
-Take a look at ~/.config/rua/wrap_args.sh to see which compromises you might want to take on that.
+* Unless you explicitly enable it, builds do not share package manager data with normal user home (~).
+This may result in rust/maven/npm/whatever packages being re-downloaded each build.
+If you want to override some of that, take a look at ~/.config/rua/wrap_args.d/ and the parent directory for examples.

 ## Safety
 RUA only adds build-time safety and install-time control.
-Once the package passes your review, it's as safe (run-time) as it was in the first place.
+Once/if packages pass your review, they are as safe (run-time) as they were in the first place.
 Do not install AUR packages you don't trust.

 ## Other